 The main site I use to find a room to rent or the whole house is Trademe.
 If you need help deciding on the right area – I would start central – Grey Lynn, Parnell, Kingsland, Mt Eden are great because there are good shops and transport in the area and it has a bit of a buzz.
 Or if you want to enjoy the coastal areas – Mission Bay or Takapuna and surrounding areas are pricey but also have a buzz.
 The further out you go the less rent is, but you pay more on transport, taxi and petrol.

 The main shopping area’s are:

-- Queen street, Britomart and Downtown shopping centre has limited options in the City Centre area
+- Queen street and Britomart have limited options in the City Centre area

 - Newmarket has a larger selection of shops – ranging from the basic Warehouse to quality Karen Walker.
 There are plenty of shops along Broadway and in 277 shopping centre, but also plenty of boutique stores on the streets off Broadway.
 Nuffield street has some high end options and a few good restaurants.
 Easy to reach with the Link Bus.